“THE MOMENT YOU STOP LEARNING, YOU STOP LIVING”.

 WHO IS BRITTANI (BRITT) NICHOLL?

-Britt is a well-accomplished Australian surfer from the Far North Coast of NSW, who was diagnosed with Crohn’s disease at the age of seven.
-She loves sports and took to surfing around the age of twelve.
-Britt was determined to follow a path in professional surfing, despite her health battles.
+Britt loves sports and took to surfing around the age of twelve.
+Britt was determined to follow a path in professional surfing, despite ongoing health battles.
 Some of Britt’s competitive surfing career highlights include various Pro Junior results, three consecutive NSW State Titles, an Australian Title, a World Surf League (WSL) world ranking of 24, Team Australia representation in the ISA World Surfing Games (2016 and 2017), and selection as Australian Team Captain (2017).

 Britt has been a volunteer Ambassador for Crohn’s and Colitis Australia for over ten years.
-She was recognised as the Northern Rivers Adult Volunteer of the Year in the NSW Volunteer of the Year Awards for 2020.
-She hopes to raise more awareness about the condition and has openly shared her journey in the media, at youth camps, luncheons, corporate events, and Parliament House.
-After a very long and complex journey, and three separate ileostomy bags, Britt now has a permanent colostomy bag (yes, she still surfs with it).
+Additionally, she was recognised as the Northern Rivers Adult Volunteer of the Year in the NSW Volunteer of the Year Awards for 2020.
+Britt hopes to raise more awareness about IBD and has openly shared her journey in the media, at youth camps, luncheons, corporate events, and Parliament House - Canberra.
+Britt has become a genuine mentor not only for kids, teens, adults, and other athletes…but also for other people with an ostomy, IBD, or health condition.

 Learn more about Britt in the July 2022 issue of Allied Magazine - click here.